felixWackernagel/VolleyJoomla/README.md

 * JArticle

 All POJOS except the JWebsite class implement the Parcelable interface and be simple transfered between Activities or Fragments.

+	private void showDetails( JConfiguration configuration, JArticle article ) {
+		Intent details = new Intent( context, ArticleDetailsActivity.class );
+		details.putExtra( "my_config", configuration );
+		details.putExtra( "my_article", article );
+		startActivity( details );
+	}

 The JWebsite object is only needed for the login process and stored no password.
-The JConfiguration object is bound to one website and be reused for all requests to this bound website.
+The JConfiguration object is bound to one website and can be reused for all requests to this bound website.